gianniskok/Dapp-BnB/README.md

   - [x] Rent an apartment
   - [ ] Release the apartment
   - [x] Transfer Tokens for paying rent and fee
-  - [ ] Dynamicly add new Renting ads in json-server
+  - [ ] Dynamicly add new Renting ads in front-end
   - [ ] ...